jordi1215/quantum-walk-visualization/README.md

 ## Our Project

 Our project amis to build a visualization tool for quantum walks on graphs.
 We first need to built the mathematical tools to evolve our quantum walk.
-We then used the [`retworkxx`](https://github.com/Qiskit/retworkx) and [`networkxx`](https://github.com/networkx/networkx) to visualize our results.
+We then used the [`retworkxx`](https://github.com/Qiskit/retworkx) from Qiskit to visualize our results.
 We produced it into a gif. format file that captures the snapshot per time step.

 ## Example